tom-seddon/ADJI/README.md

 ## Master 128

-The ROM stores its state in the Master's filing system workspace (aka HAZEL).
+The ROM stores all of its state in the Master's filing system workspace (aka HAZEL).
+2 filing system info blocks are used.

-To handle persistence across a BREAK, the following areas are also
-used:

-- &287-&289 (BREAK intercept routine) - xvector/overlay settings info

 ## Electron